-Negative Results (S/C.O. <1): samples giving absorbance less than the Cut-off value are negative for this assay, which indicates that no antibodies to hepatitis C virus have been detected with this anti-HCV ELISA kit.

-Positive Results (S/C.O.≥1) : samples giving an absorbance greater than, or equal to the Cut-off value are considered initially reactive, which indicates that antibodies to hepatitis C virus have probably been detected using this anti-HCV ELISA kit.
-Retesting in duplicates of any initially reactive sample is recommended.
-Repeatedly reactive samples could be considered positive for antibodies to HCV.

-Borderline: Samples with absorbance O.D.≤Cut-off ×2 are considered borderline and retesting of those samples in duplicates is recommended.
+Negative Results (S/C.O. < 1) : samples giving absorbance less than Cut-off value are negative for this assay, which indicates that no IgG-class antibodies to hepatitis E virus have been detected with this anti-HEV/IgG ELISA kit Positive Results (S/C.O. ≥1) : samples giving an absorbance greater than or equal to the Cut-off value are considered initially reactive, which indicates that IgG-class antibodies to hepatitis E virus have probably been detected using this ELISA kit.
+Retesting in duplicates of any reactive sample is recommended.
+Repeatedly reactive samples could be considered positive for IgG-class antibodies to HEV Borderline (S/C.O. =0.9-1.1): Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline and retesting of these samples in duplicates is recommended to confirm the results.
+Repeatedly positive samples could be considered positive for HEV.